React Context

 let FunctionalComponentContext = React.createContext( (props) => <span>Function Component</span>)

-let ClassComponentContext = React.createContext( class extends React.Component { render() { return <span>Class Component</span> } })
+let ClassComponentContext = React.createContext( class extends React.Component { render() { return <span>Class Component</span> } })value is required on Context Providers

 // NOPE<SomeContext.Provider></SomeContext.Provider>

-// YEP!<SomeContext.Provider value="value is a required prop"></SomeContext.Provider>
+// YEP!<SomeContext.Provider value="value is a required prop"></SomeContext.Provider>What about the default value given to createContext?

-s, all bets are off.
+Where Providers wrap their Consumers, all bets are off.

-You must explicitly provide a value
+You must explicitly provide a value.

 let UserContext = React.createContext('Guest')